Best Premium Air Purifiers for Dorm Under $400

 Winix 5500-2 Air Purifier

-Wirecutter names the Winix 5500-2 a strong budget alternative to the Coway Mighty for comparable cleaning and a washable carbon filter.
-RTINGS measures it as a strong-cleaning value unit that runs slightly louder at its lowest setting.
-AHAM-verified CADR of 232 smoke / 243 dust / 246 pollen is comparable to the Mighty's 246/240/233, and the washable AOC carbon stage is an advantage the Mighty lacks — but at 27.8dB on sleep versus 24.4dB, it gives up a meaningful quiet margin.
+Wirecutter names the Winix 5500-2 a strong budget alternative to the Coway Mighty for comparable cleaning and a washable carbon filter, and RTINGS measures it as a strong-cleaning value that runs slightly louder at its lowest setting.
+Its AHAM-verified CADR of 232 smoke, 243 dust, and 246 pollen is broadly comparable to the Mighty's 246, 240, and 233, and the washable AOC carbon stage is a genuine advantage the Mighty lacks — but at 27.8dB on sleep versus 24.4dB it surrenders a meaningful quiet margin.

-The DGH Dorm Air Score is 7.9/10.
-Clean-Air Delivery (8.4) and Dorm-Room Fit (8.6) are both strong.
-Quiet Operation (7.8) reflects the louder sleep-mode reading.
-Filter-Cost Value (7.5) is lower because even with the washable carbon, the HEPA still needs annual replacement — a year when both stages need refreshing pushes total cost to ~$70.
+Its DGH Dorm Air Score of 7.9 reflects that trade across the weighted factors: Clean-Air Delivery (8.4) and Dorm-Room Fit (8.6) are both strong, while Quiet Operation (7.8) is dragged down by the louder sleep-mode reading.
+Filter-Cost Value (7.5) sits lower because even with washable carbon the HEPA still needs annual replacement, and a year when both stages refresh pushes total running cost toward $70.

-The onboard auto mode reads an air-quality and light sensor without WiFi or app — display dims at night, fan ramps when air quality drops.
-The PlasmaWave ionizer is fully defeatable.
-For a student who wants physical dials and odor coverage, it is the correct non-smart pick.
+The onboard auto mode reads an air-quality and light sensor without WiFi or app, dimming the display at night and ramping the fan whenever air quality drops, and the PlasmaWave ionizer remains fully defeatable.
+For a student who wants physical dials and odor coverage, it produces the correct non-smart result.

 What We Love